EFFICACY

 Before (Baseline)

 These photos represent actual clinical experience.
 Photos have not been retouched.
-Individual results may vary.

 SEE THE STUDY DESIGN